-COVID-19 has forced everyone to consider and reflect on dying, death and bereavement in some shape or form.
-The pandemic has also acted as a catalyst for significant change and innovation across palliative care and end of life experience.
+COVID-19 forced everyone to consider and reflect on dying, death and bereavement in some shape or form.
+The pandemic also acted as a catalyst for significant change and innovation across palliative care and end of life experience.

-Over the summer, our work was focused on understanding the policy context and technology landscape through desk-based research and a policy review.
+Our work was focused on understanding the policy context and technology landscape through desk-based research and a policy review.
 We also gathered insights through a series of conversations with 55 people working across health and care, the voluntary and community sectors, local and national leaders, as well as a number of people with lived experience.

 Our approach culminated in hosting an open event online in September 2020, bringing together over 150 people with a broad range of perspectives and experiences to: